hmcts/sscs-tribunals-case-api/README.md

 ### Description

-This Spring boot and Maven based application provides three services.
+Tribunals case api is a spring boot based application to create new appeals for the SSCS Appellants

 ## Dependencies

-This application is dependant on gaps2-service for the database and data.
-An instance of postgres is required and the gaps2-service application has to have been run.

-For versions and complete list of dependencies see pom.xml
+For versions and complete list of dependencies see build.gradle

-* Java
+* Java 8
 * Spring Boot
-* HMCTS Reform - Java Logging
+* Gradle